-- 17. Non-Independent Practitioner Entries: Physician Assistants and Nurse Practitioners may document in the medical records in accordance with their detailed scope of practice signed by the supervising physician and on file at CMC-NE.
+17. Non-Independent Practitioner Entries: Physician Assistants and Nurse Practitioners may document in the medical records in accordance with their detailed scope of practice signed by the supervising physician and on file at CMC-NE.
 Entries in the medical record shall be legible, accurate, dated, timed and authenticated promptly.
-Co-signatures by the supervising physician are required within the in-patient setting only.
-Verbal orders must be countersigned by the supervising physician, dated and timed in 48 hours.
-All other entries must be signed within 30 days of discharge. - 18.
-Authentication/Completion: All medical record entries must be legibly authenticated, dated, and timed by the responsible practitioner.
+Verbal orders must be signed, dated and timed in 48 hours.
+All other entries must be signed within 30 days of discharge.

+18. Authentication/Completion: All medical record entries must be legibly authenticated, dated, and timed by the responsible practitioner.
 Authentication may be written signature, or electronic signature.
 Rubber stamp signatures are not acceptable in the medical record.
 Electronic signature identification requires a log-on security authorization and a signed statement that computer key authentication is affixed by the authorized individual only.
 Use of an electronic signature and/or authorization codes assigned to another individual is prohibited.